schatzlab/appliedgenomics2024/assignments/assignment5/README.md

 For this assignment, you will create the environment as follows:

-`mamba create -n asn5 scikit-learn pytorch matplotlib pandas numpy`
+`mamba create -n asn5 python=3.10 scikit-learn pytorch matplotlib pandas numpy jupyter kipoiseq logomaker`

-Then activate the environment and install the following packages using pip:
+Then activate the environment and install the following package using pip:

 `mamba activate asn5`

-`pip install kipoiseq==0.5.2`

-`pip install logomaker`

 `pip install enformer-pytorch`

-Then you need to install Jupyter:

-`mamba install jupyter`

 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/m09t5q6qles40a).